Absolventa/best_boy/README.md

 In model context:

+    include BestBoy::Eventable
     has_a_best_boy

 This will log "create" and "delete" event for each instance.

 If you do not want to selflog create and delete events, maybe because you will sort it semantically with a create source, just deactivate the callback logging by setting the parameter :disable_callbacks to true.

+    include BestBoy::Eventable
     has_a_best_boy :disable_callbacks => true

 In controller context:

+    # in application_controller.rb or the relevant controller
+    include BestBoy::Controller

+    # in a resource specific controller
     best_boy_event object, event, event_source = nil

 This will log custom events for a object and a event phrase.
 You can specify this event with a event_source parameter to log maybe seperate create actions.